-How to Play Steel Tongue Drum? – Steel tongue drums can be played by both hands or mallets.
-What you use often depends on the size, given tongue drums can come as small as 5.5inches in diameter up to 20inches for the Rav Vast models.
-Notes are played by striking tongue-shaped grooves in metal drums often constructed of propane gas tanks.
+How to Play Steel Tongue Drum? – Both hands or mallets can play steel tongue drums.
+What you use often depends on the size, given tongue drums can come as small as 5.5 inches in diameter up to 20 inches for the Rav Vast models.
+Striking tongue-shaped grooves play notes in metal drums often constructed of propane gas tanks.

 The Best Tongue Drum Course for Beginners & Intermediate Players

-If you have just purchased a tongue drum or tank drum and can’t wait to get started with playing, a good friend of mine, Alex Connett has a superb tank drum for beginners video course available at a super cheap price of $35.
+If you have just purchased a tongue drum or tank drum and can’t wait to start playing, a good friend of mine, Alex Connett, has a superb tank drum for beginners video course available at a super cheap price of $40.

 Continue reading for more information

 Easy Steps to Play Tongue Drum

 When you pick up your tongue drum to play for the first time, there are a few fundamental things to do.
 Let’s not waste any time; you want to start striking those tongues and making sounds, right?
 That is the point of buying it!

 - Tongue Drum Lessons